'No Kings' Protests Draw Millions Across U.S. And Abroad In Latest Show Of Trump Opposition

 ‘No Kings’ Protests Draw Millions Across U.S. And Abroad In Latest Show Of Trump Opposition

-The demonstrations targeted the Trump administration policies, war with Iran, and rising costs of living.
+The demonstrations targeted the Trump administration's policies, the war with Iran, and the rising costs of living.

 As reported by The Guardian, events were reported in all 50 states and in more than a dozen countries, with participants gathering in major metropolitan areas, suburban communities, and smaller towns.
 Protesters voiced concerns over a range of issues, including U.S. involvement in Iran, immigration enforcement, and the rising cost of living.